 Dolby is synonymous with audio excellence.
 The company has been making technologies centered on refining the auditory experience in entertainment media and people automatically associate the brand with supremacy — from theater audio systems to consumer electronic devices.

 Now the company is making its first self-branded product in the form the Dolby Dimensions wireless headphones and as expected, it delivers the goods when it comes to sonic performance.
-You can get the Dimensions on Amazon as a post-Prime Day deal for $399 — $200 less than its normal retail price of $600.
+You can get the Dimensions on Amazon as a Prime Day deal — $200 less than its normal retail price of $600.
 Hurry because this deal won’t last long.

 The Dolby Dimensions wireless headphones are filled with unique features you wouldn’t normally find in your ordinary wireless headphones.
 For starters, these headphones are specially designed for home use.
 Unlike the best from Sony or Bose, the Dimensions don’t fold up nor have the longest battery life.
 What it lacks in those aspects it more than makes up in other ways.
 It’s capable of head tracking, so audio will sound like it’s coming from a fixed location, like a TV screen.
 This means that even when you’re fully immersed if you hear someone ring the doorbell or knock on the door, you can turn your head and know it’s not coming from where you’re watching.